Vishnu2707/Get_University_Details/README.md

 Requirements

-# Do install requests library - python.
+Do install requests library - python.

-# Command to install is  - pip install requests.
+Command to install - pip install requests.

-# API call has been done and the input is given with the call so that the necessary data is fetched.
+API call has been done and the input is given with the call so that the necessary data is fetched.

-# The fetched data is then manaipulated according to the needs.
+The fetched data is then manaipulated according to the needs.
 I have commented in between the code for better understanding.

-# The response that we get after the API fetch is in json format.
+The response that we get after the API fetch is in json format.
 Make sure to convert and utilize the data accordingly.